Saoner: Economy

-Coal mining, textile and paper industry, are the financial growth drivers.
+Mostly Saoner people are farmer Coal mining, textile and paper industry, are the financial growth drivers.
 The primary occupation of its people is Agriculture.
 Saoner is part of Ramtek (Lok Sabha constituency).
 The local language is Marathi.
 Most of the bridges and government buildings were built by the British Government in the late 1930s.
 WCL (Western Coalfields India Limited) has 5 under ground(UG) coal mines, coal is mined and transported with the help of railway wagons to Khaparkheda Thermal Powerhouse.
 Weekly market is held on Fridays.